cujojs/rest/docs/clients.md

 `rest/client/xhr` ([src](../client/xhr.js))

 The default client for browsers.
 The XHR client utilizes the XMLHttpRequest object provided by many browsers.
-Most every browser has direct support for XHR today.
-The `rest/interceptor/ie/xhr` interceptor can provided fall back support for older IE without native XHR.

 **Special Properties**